abram0v1ch/Mood-hat/README.md

 Sometimes Petal Metrics does not work with certain devices.
 If it doesn't and it is not a solvable issue, try doing the first phase of the project using muselsl and/or brainflow.
 Talk to other members or the leads if you want help trying this out.

-## Pipeline design

-## Phase 2: Data processing and MNE
+## Data processing pipeline and MNE
 The phase involves implementation of the data collection and processing pipeline.
 1. Data collection
- - Done using a thread that receives the stream from OSC server
+ - Done using a thread that receives the stream from OSC server (simulation is used by default for demo)
- - Upon receival, data is added to receival cache for easier further processing
 2. Data processing
  - Involves pre-processing and post-processing
- - Pre-processing includes moving average filter, FTF, 60 Hz filter
+ - Pre-processing includes moving average filter
- - Post-processing is to be concluded yet
+ - Post-processing includes frequency decomposition
- - All processing parts are implemented using threads and add data to cache
- - The flow of data is as follows: receival cache -> pre-processing -> post-processing cache -> post-processing -> end cache

-## Phase 3: Machine Learning
-To be Released!

-## Phase 4: Circuits
-To be Released!

-## Phase 5: Integration and Experimentation
-To be Released!
+3. Output
+ - Show the intensity of alpha, beta, gamma, and theta waves

 ## Contributers
-- Anurag Rao
-- Reuben Thomas
+- Anurag Rao & Reuben Thomas (some skeleton)
+- Vasyl Abramovych (implementation)